khulnasoft-lab/design.khulnasoft.com/contents/usability/error-prevention.md

 If a destructive action is difficult to undo or data will be lost permanently, strongly consider implementing a [modal](/components/modal) to confirm the action or guide the user to an alternative route.

 * A [modal](/components/modal) used for confirming a destructive action should use the danger [button](/components/button/#variants) variant to confirm the action.
+* Require input confirmation of the deleted object's name when the action removes additional resources within.
+For example, when deleting a project.
 * All caps text should not be used in the modal header or body, unless the all caps styling is typical in the context (for example, README).
 * Body content can use [bold styling](/product-foundations/type-fundamentals/#font-weight) to draw attention to the consequences of the destructive action.
 * Avoid using [alerts](/components/alert) to emphasize the content inside a modal.